yuhasem/FeebasFinder/README.md

 # FeebasFinder

-A tool to find which tiles you can get Feebas from
+A tool to find which tiles you can get Feebas from in Ruby and Sapphire.
+(Emerald planned, but not ready.)

 [Click here to go the tool](https://yuhasem.github.io/FeebasFinder/)

-Note that this is still a work in progress, and there are known inputs that will not produce the correct results.
-If you find one, file a bug report with as much information as you can (what those inputs were, and ideally a tile that did have Feebas, and bonus points if you recorded inputs so the exact RNG during the opening of the game can be replayed).
+Note that there may still be bugs.
+If you find one, file a bug report with as much information as you can (what the inputs were, and ideally a tile that did have Feebas, and bonus points if you recorded inputs so the exact RNG during the opening of the game can be replayed).
 This should work on hardware, but has not been tested for it yet.

-It generally takes about 1-2 minutes to complete the search.
-This can be reduced when the battery is dry, and there is a plan to make that part of the configuration.
+When using a dry battery, results should be returned quickly unless you played the start of the game very slow.

+When using wet battery or where dry battery had to fall back because it couldn't match your starting RNG seed, results will take 1-2 minutes to return.
+With no second phrase, there will also be 60 or more Feebas seeds which might narrow down only half the river.
+Some seeds are more likely than others, and a planned improvement is to show this likelihood.

 ## How does it work?